harvey362/ADHD-Quest/README.md

 ## 🕹️ What Is This?

 **ADHD Quest** is a gamified productivity app designed specifically for people with ADHD and executive dysfunction.
 It uses AI to break down overwhelming tasks into ultra-granular micro-steps (like "stand up", "touch the suitcase", "open the suitcase") so you can actually **start** instead of being paralyzed.
+(I vibe-coded this entirely btw)

 Complete micro-steps → Earn XP → Level up from 1-100 → Feel awesome! 🎉